1. What is The Wire?

 4. What's The Wire's agenda?

-There's no written constitution and no hardened music policy for inclusion or exclusion.
-The Wire seeks out the best current musics in, and between, all genres; and is committed to investigating music's past as well as its present and future.
-We are a 100 per cent independent operation, owned outright by the staff.
-There is no pressure from a publishing house to compromise our content, and we are at liberty to decide everything that's printed in our magazine - we won't let advertisers, record companies or press agents set the agenda.
+There's no written constitution and no hardened editorial policy for inclusion or exclusion.
+The Wire seeks out the most galvanising current musics in, and between, all genres; and is committed to investigating music's past as well as its present and future.

 5. How can I get hold of The Wire?

 The magazine is available at all good newsagents and record shops in the UK - find a stockist here.
 Click here for distribution details.
 The magazine is also available at large retailers in the US and Japan like Tower, as well as selected, like-minded shops and newsagents in most European countries.
-The best way to get it is to subscribe: you receive your issues ahead of the street date, avoid import charges, and receive free CDs regularly.
+The best way to get it is to subscribe: you receive each new issue by direct mail, save money on the cover price, get access to the complete online archive of back issues, and receive exclusive free CDs and downloads regularly.

-A digital version of the magazine is available via Exact Editions on iPad, iPhone, Kindle Fire, Android and via your web browser.
-All print subscribers get automatic access to the digital version of the magazine.
+A digital edition of the magazine is available via Exact Editions on iPad, iPhone, Kindle Fire, Android and via your web browser.
+All print subscribers get automatic access to the digital edition of the magazine.
 Current print subscribers can set up digital access here.

 7. How do I submit a record for review?

 All CDs, records, books, etc for inclusion in The Wire should be sent direct to our postal address.
-Downloads or streams of music for consideration for review can be sent to Deputy Editor Derek Walmsley (email@example.com).
-We can never guarantee to review or give feedback about any unsolicited material, but we listen to everything that comes our way (and there's a lot of it).
+Downloads or streams of music for consideration for review can be sent to Joseph Stannard (email@example.com).
+We can never guarantee to review or give feedback about any unsolicited material, but we check out everything that comes our way (and there's a lot of it).
 Send to individual writers as well if you like, but bear in mind that they may not receive packages for several months, or may not tell us they've received them (so we'll be none the wiser).
 All unsolicited items become property of The Wire: send at your own risk.

 8. How can I become a contributor to The Wire?

-If you are interested in writing for the magazine on a freelance basis, it's best to contact the editor, Chris Bohn (firstname.lastname@example.org), outlining any particular areas of interest, some suggested feature/review ideas, and enclosing some examples of your writing (either published or unpublished).
+We are always interested in hearing from new writers.
+If you are interested in writing for the magazine on a freelance basis, contact Derek Walmsley (firstname.lastname@example.org), outlining any particular areas of interest, some suggested feature/review ideas, and enclosing some examples of your writing (either published or unpublished).
 We are always interested in submissions to our regular Global Ear section, a monthly report from a different town or city anywhere in the world.

-All the portrait photography in The Wire is commissioned by our art director Ben Weaver.
-Live events photography is commissioned by Frances Morgan, the magazine's Deputy Editor.
+All the portrait photography in The Wire is commissioned by art director Ben Weaver.
+Live events photography is commissioned by Emily Bick.
 So if you are a photographer interested in contributing to the magazine, drop a line to whichever seems most appropriate to the kind of work you do.

 9. Do you publish writers' guidelines?